Fig trees are known to be low-maintenance.

 This makes water-soluble fertilizers give plants faster access to nutrients.

 Water-soluble fertilizers need to be dissolved in water.
 This is so that the plant can easily suck in the nutrients through the soil when it takes up water.

 Water-soluble fertilizers also make it a lot easier for plant owners to control the number of nutrients that they are supplying to their fig trees.

-Soluble fertilizers always have the NPK ratio written on the label, but the exact percentage is not mentioned so that competitors cannot copy them.
+Soluble fertilizers always have the NPK ratio written on the label, but the exact percentage is not mentioned so competitors cannot copy them.

 Since water-soluble fertilizers are easily broken down, the plant gets an instant boost from the nutrients.